Manish-Royan/Learning-PHP/002-PHP Syntax/2.2-PHP Case Sensitivity/README.md

 ##
 ### Note: However; all variable names are case-sensitive!
-Look at the example below; only the first statement will display the value of the $color variable!
+Look at the example below; only the second statement will display the value of the $color variable!
 This is because $color, $COLOR, and $coLOR are treated as three different variables:

 ```PHP
 <!DOCTYPE html>